Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 }

-waitpid is a system call that, like the wait function, waits for a child process to exit, but it enables more flexible process management.
-By using waitpid, you can specify a particular child process or wait in non‑blocking mode.
+waitpid function is a system call for waiting for the termination of a child process, similar to the wait function, but it allows for more flexible process management.
+By using waitpid, you can specify a particular child process or wait in non-blocking mode.

 Basic Usage and Syntax